 Unlike in an agency adoption, however, the job of finding a birth family will fall to you or an adoption intermediary, such as a facilitator.
 To help locate birth families, prospective parents can consider any number of tactics, such as buying advertisements in newspapers, setting up pages on social media, or creating personal websites.
 Once again, be sure to check with your adoption lawyer prior to starting the matching process; many states regulate or outright prohibit certain kinds of advertising in the adoption process.

 Step 6: Get to Know the Birth Family

 Many adoptive parents choose to pursue an independent adoption for the higher level of involvement that can exist between adoptive and birth families.
-Without an agency serving as intermediary, you and your birth mother will be allowed to customize the process to both of your liking.
+Without an agency serving as an intermediary, you and your birth mother will be allowed to customize the process to both of your liking.

 Still, the method of communication between you and the birth mother might vary widely.
 You and/or the birth family may wish to keep communication to a minimum, and will perhaps communicate only infrequently.
 Other situations may involve more extensive communication with both the birth mother and her family.
 It will be up to you and the birth family to determine the type and amount of communication that works best for you.

 After being officially matched with your birth mother, the next step is to finalize your adoption after the birth of the baby.
 In some instances, the finalization will occur at the hospital, as soon as the baby is born.
 In others, however, it can take weeks or even months before the finalization is complete.

 Before an adoption can be finalized, some states require a “revocation” period during which the birth parents have the right to terminate the adoption agreement.
 This period can last anywhere from several hours to months after the birth of a child.
 After this waiting period, you will enter the “post-placement” phase of your adoption.
 During these months, your adoption agency will likely remain the legal guardian of the child while your social worker continues to visit your home to check in on you and your new family.